h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 9: MAP Estimation in Medical Diagnosis

 #### Problem Statement
-A diagnostic test is being developed for a medical condition.
-Based on preliminary studies, researchers believe the test has a true positive rate of 85% with a variance of 0.0036.
-In a clinical trial, the test correctly identifies the condition in 22 out of 30 patients known to have the disease.
-Calculate the MAP estimate of the true positive rate.
+A biotech company is developing a diagnostic test for a rare disease.
+They need to estimate the true sensitivity (true positive rate) of their test for regulatory approval.

+Given:
+- Prior belief about test sensitivity: $\mu_0 = 0.85$ (85%)
+- Prior variance: $\sigma_0^2 = 0.0036$
+- Clinical trial results: The test correctly identified 22 out of 30 patients known to have the disease
+- Observed sample mean: $\frac{22}{30} = 0.733$ (73.3%)

+Calculate the MAP estimate of the test's true sensitivity using:
+1. The normal approximation approach
+2. The more accurate Beta-Binomial approach (where the Beta prior parameters can be derived from the given mean and variance)

+Which approach is more appropriate for this problem and why?
+Would you recommend this test for clinical use if the regulatory requirement is at least 80% sensitivity?

 #### Solution

-##### Step 1: Frame the problem in terms of probability
+##### Step 1: Define the standard parameters
-We're estimating a probability (true positive rate), which we'll denote as θ.
-This is technically a Bernoulli parameter:
 - Prior mean: $\mu_0 = 0.85$ (prior belief of true positive rate)
 - Prior variance: $\sigma_0^2 = 0.0036$
 - Observed data: 22 successes out of 30 trials